OC-ComputerScience/student-backend/README.md

 # Student List Backend with Node

-This application allows users to create and maintain a list of students.
+This project allows users to create and maintain a list of students.
 Please visit https://github.com/OC-ComputerScience/student-frontend-JS for the JavaScript frontend repository, https://github.com/OC-ComputerScience/student-frontend-vue2 for the Vue 2 frontend repository, or https://github.com/OC-ComputerScience/student-frontend-vue3 for the Vue 3 frontend repository.